01NakulGoel/Hashnode/clc0zigkp000i08igh60lhoq7.md

     );
     ```

-    in root.render you can see two things, first is `React.StrictMode` , and the second os `<App />`
+5. in root.render you can see two things, first is `React.StrictMode` , and the second os `<App />`

-    1. `React.StrictMode` is a component that is used to help identify potential problems in a React app.
+    * `React.StrictMode` is a component that is used to help identify potential problems in a React app.
 It is designed to trigger warnings in development mode to help developers find and fix problems that may cause bugs or performance issues.

         i will recommend removing it if you are starting up with React as it will show many possible errors, we will turn it on when we get a little familiar with the tools.

-    2. what is `<App />` ?
+    * what is `<App />` ?

         This is how we run a function in React, whenever you are writing a function make sure you are naming it in <mark>PascalCase</mark>, not in camelCase.

-    3. but we have not declared the app function in our index.js file as we are importing it from another file.
+    * but we have not declared the app function in our index.js file as we are importing it from another file.

         ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1671816176968/987435b5-ee72-48c7-a23c-6e97adf9afbd.png align="center")

-    4. let's go to the App.js file in the src folder.
+    * let's go to the App.js file in the src folder.

         ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1671816277718/3d4d4419-403e-4c78-9f55-e11f2d1b2b10.png align="center")

-        finally, we came to the function App which is responsible for rendering all the elements in our dom.
+    * finally, we came to the function App which is responsible for rendering all the elements in our dom.

-        **but how come we are writing HTML in a .js file?**
+        ### **but how come we are writing HTML in a .js file?**

-        **are u wondering the same thing?**
+        ### **is it possible?**

-        this is where we will learn our new concept which is JSX(JavaScript XML).
+        This is where we will learn our new concept which is **JSX(JavaScript XML)**.

 ## What is JSX?